In the inverse PCR, the amplification of unknown flanking regions of DNA carried out using the known DNA sequence primers.

 With the help of the Taq DNA polymerase, the unknown region of the DNA is amplified.

 5. Sequencing of the unknown DNA region:

-Remember here we are doing amplification for obtaining a large amount of the unknown DNA amplicon, which type of sequence is inserted to the DNA is still not be identified.
+Remember here we are doing amplification for obtaining a large amount of the unknown DNA amplicon, which type of sequence is inserted to the DNA is still unknown to us.
 For that, we have to do DNA sequencing.

-After the inverse PCR, the amplicons are sent to DNA sequencing at where the nucleotide sequence of unknown DNA between the two know DNA region is determined.
+After the inverse PCR, the amplicons are sent for DNA sequencing at where the nucleotide sequence of unknown DNA between the two know DNA region is determined.

 The detail application of this technique will be discussed in the application section.

 In the beginning, before doing any wet lab work, design the primers complementary to the know DNA regions using the computational software.

 The detail information of how to design primer is given into the article: PCR primer design guidelines or one amazing book contains all the information on primer designing.
 Take a look inside this amazing Springer book, I had learned primer designing from this book: PCR Primer Design